 Symptoms of Constipation

-Signs and symptoms of chronic constipation include:
+The common symptoms of chronic constipation are listed below:

-How common is constipation?
+How Common is Constipation?

 Why You Get Constipation?